albertjanw/eponadocs/EponaMC_spfx/EponaMC_configuration.md

 <h1>Epona Matter Center SPFx configuration</h1>

-Epona MC can be confugured by settings in DMS Congiguration.The defaults for all the lists, forms and filters are defined within the app, so the works without additional settings.
+Epona MC can be confugured by settings in DMS Configuration.The defaults for all the lists, forms and filters are defined within the app, so the works without additional settings.
 Only when a customer wants to have something changed, like the title of the Matter column, the columns that are displayed etc. items should be added to the DMS Configuration list to overrule the default.

 <h2>General syntax</h2>
 Items added for the Epona MC SPFx app should all have 'SPF' in the Category field.
 The Title field contains the key for the setting. he key constsist, like for the DMSforLegal settings, of a a more or less hierargical structure of words, each separated by a dot.
 The value field contains the actual setting, and the desciption is only used as documentation.